 Choose File Name Prefix after that to change the names of your exported layers.
 If there are numerous layers, Photoshop will add 1, 2, and 3 after this prefix to make the name of each layer.

 Step 4: Click Run to export your layers now.
-All of your layers will be converted into the desired file type by Photoshop, which it will then save in a specific folder on your computer.
+All of your layers will be converted into the desired file type by Photoshop, which will then be saved in a specific folder on your computer.

 After exporting, look in your save place to find your files.
 Make sure everything was exported correctly a second time, and you’re ready to go!